lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ~~~
 {: #alg-composite-serialize title="Composite SerializePublicKey(pk)"}

 Deserialization reverses this process, raising an error in the event that the input is malformed.
+Each component
+key is deserialized according to their respective standard as shown in {{appdx_components}}.

 ~~~
 Composite-ML-KEM.DeserializePublicKey(bytes) -> pk